adoptium/aqa-tests/doc/RunAqa.md

 All arguments allow more than one parameter.
 The parameters of each argument will be used to create a matrix job that will test every combination of the parameters.

+### --help

+This argument accepts no values.
+When this argument is supplied, a comment will be created with a link to this documentation.
+All other arguments will be ignored and no builds will be started.

+This argument is equivalently invoked by `-h`.

 ### --sdk_resource

 Supported values are: